Harrowing of Hell: Lutheranism

 Martin Luther, in a sermon delivered in Torgau in 1533, stated that Christ descended into Hell.

 The Formula of Concord (a Lutheran confession) states, "we believe simply that the entire person, God and human being, descended to Hell after his burial, conquered the devil, destroyed the power of Hell, and took from the devil all his power" (Solid Declaration, Art.
 IX).

 Many attempts were made following Luther's death to systematize his theology of the descensus, whether Christ descended in victory or humiliation.
 For Luther, however, the defeat or "humiliation" of Christ is never fully separable from His victorious glorification.
 Luther himself, when pressed to elaborate on the question of whether Christ descended to Hell in humiliation or victory responded, "It is enough to preach the article to the laypeople as they have learned to know it in the past from the stained glass and other sources."

 Anglicanism

 "Anglican orthodoxy, without protest, has allowed high authorities to teach that there is an intermediate state, Hades, including both Gehenna and Paradise, but with an impassable gulf between the two."
-The traditional language of the Apostles' Creed affirms that Jesus "descended into hell"; the contemporary Book of Common Prayer says that Jesus "descended to the dead" (BCP, pp. 53, 96).
+The traditional language of the Apostles' Creed affirms that Jesus "descended into hell"; the contemporary language rite of the Book of Common Prayer (1979) says that Jesus "descended to the dead" (BCP, pp. 53, 96).